Reducing Deployment Downtime

 - Upgrading the Mendix Operator version

-- Rebuilding the same MDA version to get the latest CVE updates
+- Rebuilding the same MDA version with a different base image version (e.g. switching to another Java version or installing the latest CVE patches)

 apiVersion: privatecloud.mendix.com/v1alpha1